Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

-Freely adding the commutators imbues the non--Sigma structures with a free $\SS$ action.
+Freely adding the commutators imbues the non--Sigma structures with a free $\SS$-action.
 Quotienting out by the interchange relation defines the symmetric versions of the results above.
 In this process, entire orbits are identified.
 This works for the 2-cell diagrams and equivalently for the basic or generalized box diagrams, as well as their dual graphs.

-\begin{prop} Basic box diagrams with standard enumerations of 2-cells generate the morphisms of $\spure(\M^{nc+})\Sigma_{ext}$ symmetrically monoidally that is under the free symmetric product $\bt$. $\spure(\M^{nc +})\Sigma_{ext}$ is part of a Feynman category with $\V=(\M\da \M)$ and $\Indec$ given by the set of basic box diagrams with standard enumeration.
+\begin{prop} Basic box diagrams with standard enumerations of 2-cells generate the morphisms of $\spure(\monplus{\M})\I_{ext}$ symmetrically monoidally that is under the free symmetric product $\bt$. $\spure(\monplus{\M})\I_{ext}$ is part of a Feynman category with $\V = \Iso(\M\da \M)$ and $\Indec$ given by the set of basic box diagrams with standard enumeration.
+The length decrease is a proper degree function.

-Isomorphically the $(n,1)$ morphisms together with their composition structure are \begin{enumerate} \item Composition graphs with labelled and enumerated white vertices. \item Pairs $(f,\s)$ of irreducible valid standard formula of arity $n$ and a permutation $\SS_n$ of arity with $\Sn$ acting on $\s$ on the right. \item 2--cell diagrams in $\underline{\M}$ with a decoration of cells by elements of $\M$ and an arbitrary enumeration of the cells.
+Isomorphically, the $(n,1)$-morphisms together with their composition structure are: \begin{enumerate} \item Composition graphs with labeled and enumerated white vertices. \item Pairs $(f,\s)$ of irreducible valid standard formula of arity $n$ and a permutation $\SS_n$ of arity with $\Sn$ acting on $\s$ on the right. \item 2--cell diagrams in $\underline{\M}$ with a decoration of cells by elements of $\M$ and an arbitrary enumeration of the cells.
 Or, equivalently the associated string diagrams with a decoration and an arbitrary enumeration.